yoyogias/botframework-sdk/specs/botframework-activity/botframework-activity.md

 If the channel distinguishes between types of conversations (e.g. group vs. personal), the `conversationType` field indicates the type of the conversation.
 This field augments the lower-fidelity [`isGroup`](#Conversation-account-is-group) field.
 The value of the `conversationType` field is a string and its meaning is defined by the channel in which the type occurs.

-#### Conversation account Role
+#### Conversation account role

 The `role` field indicates whether entity behind the account is a user or bot.
+This field is intended for use in the [Transcript format](../transcript/transcript.md) [[16](#References)] to distinguish between activities sent by users and activities sent by bots.
+The value of the `role` field is a string.

-`A7512`: Channels and Receivers SHOULD ignore this field.
-It's metadata intended for transcripts to distinguish if a message is from the user or bot.
+`A7512`:Senders SHOULD NOT include this field.
+Receivers SHOULD ignore this field.

 ###